rainbowdashlabs/sql-java/README.md

 Hopefully you have imported the database driver your want to use.

 First we need to create our DataSource.
 Like mentioned before: Every database driver has other class names and classes.
-Not all database driver implement connection pooling.
-However the MySQl and MariaDB driver implement connection pooling.\
+Not all database driver implement connection pooling, however the MySQl and MariaDB driver implement connection pooling.\
 To create a data source for one of these database simply create a new instance of the connection pools:\
 MySQL: